 Announcing you are unfollowing or unsubscribing is the blogging equivalent of asking to speak to the manager.
 Replying to a newsletter requesting to be unsubscribed is the equivalent of a minion meme on Facebook.
 (For those unaware, by law there has to be an unsubscribe button in every newsletter.
 Some are harder to find than others.
 The one in mine is right at the bottom in dark blue font.)

 If you're done with something online, just leave.
 You have better things to do with your time than announce your departure.
-Use your energy to find a better fit instead of dwelling on the past, you deserve it.
+Use your energy to find a better fit instead of dwelling on the past; you deserve it.

-The Best Way to Turn your Rant into a Resource
+The Best Way to Turn Your Rant into a Resource

-Take some time to think out your thought before you hit the keyboard.
+Take some time to think out your thoughts before you hit the keyboard.
 Don't be afraid to grab a notepad or the Notes app on your phone.
 I do this myself.
 Write down what is making you angry, annoyed, disappointed, frustrated, or disgusted.
 And then keep going.
 Find the why, not just the what.

 I’m a new reader of your blog, and I found this post to be so very thoughtful and helpful.
 Rather than telling people NOT to share their concerns, you showed us how we can have our rants but also make them useful to others!
 Thank you.